 I’ve been challenging food rules for as long as I can remember.
-Maybe it’s a part of my nature and “questioner” tendency that I refuse to promote information about food and nutrition that doesn’t make sense.
+Maybe it’s a part of my nature and “questioner” tendency that makes me refuse to promote information about food and nutrition that doesn’t make sense.
 Or maybe it’s that the nutrition recommendations coming from the organization that makes them *cough USDA* are actually the most confusing.

 We don’t need any more contradictions.